jhackett1/wp-geo-search/README.md

 - `jhgs_get_the_distance(object $post)` - which returns a rounded integer for the distance away, similar to `get_the_title()`
 - `jhgs_the_distance(string $less_than_one, string $one, string $more_than_one)` - which displays an approximate human-readable string, similar to `the_title()`

-`the_distance` will show one of three messages depending on whether the rounded distance is less than one, one, or greater than one.
+`jhgs_the_distance` will show one of three messages depending on whether the rounded distance is less than one, one, or greater than one.
 By default these are:

 - "Less than a mile away"
 - "About a mile away"
 - "About %s miles away"

-If you need to use different units or translations, can pass three [printf-formatted](https://www.php.net/manual/en/function.printf.php) strings to `the_distance()` to override these messages.
+If you need to use different units or translations, can pass three [printf-formatted](https://www.php.net/manual/en/function.printf.php) strings to `jhgs_the_distance()` to override these messages.
 Put `%s` where you want the value.

 If you need the _exact_, unrounded value, you can use `$post->distance`.